ruricolist/cloture/README.md

 ## A note about FSet

 Cloture uses [FSet][] seqs, maps, and sets to implement Clojure vectors, maps, and sets, respectively.
-This involves a few hacks to FSet that might possibly affect other programs using FSet.
+This involves [a few hacks][fset-hacks] to FSet that might possibly affect other programs using FSet.

 ## Using Clojure from Lisp